MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Test-PowerShell-Classes.md

 }
 ```

-In order to validate the code I used the example ADLS Gen2 [ARM template](/code/azuredeploy.json).
+In order to validate the code I used the example ADLS Gen2 [azuredeploy.json](/code/azuredeploy.json).

 ## Remarks